QwenLM/Qwen-VL/README.md

 - Q-LoRA

 ### Full-parameter finetuning
-Full-parameter parameter finetuning requires updating all parameters of LLM in the whole training process.
+Full-parameter finetuning requires updating all parameters of LLM in the whole training process.
 In our experiments, frozening the parameters of ViT during the fine-tuning phase achieves better performance.
 To launch your training, run the following script:

 ```bash
 sh finetune/finetune_ds.sh